 And God has placed in the church first of all apostles, second prophets, third teachers, then miracles, then gifts of healing, of helping, of guidance, and of different kinds of tongues.

 Prosperity gospel preaching appears to many as trading on God’s name and exchanging his power for someone’s money.
 A prosperous church is not measured by the opulence of the meeting house, but rather by the offspring of missions and church plants.
-If something is needed to reach a certain group one’s congregation is called to reach, God will provide the funds.
-However, if the funds are kept in large endowments, excessive savings accounts, real property not used for ministry purposes or what many consider “luxury extras”, then a ministry really needs to look prayerfully at God’s calling for the ministry and should be investing in the Greatest Commandment or the Great Commission.
+If something is needed to reach a certain group, one’s congregation is called to reach, God will provide the funds.
+However, if the funds are kept in large endowments, excessive savings accounts, real property not used for ministry purposes or what many consider “luxury extras”, A ministry really needs to look prayerfully at God’s calling for the ministry and should be investing in the Greatest Commandment or the Great Commission.
 One cannot read the New Testament and find God blessing ministers with golden swag or fine chariots.

 Examining your desire for special spiritual experiences or awareness can quickly lead to heresy an abuse.
 That’s not so say that God isn’t doing miracles or talking to His believers.
 God IS a God of miracles.
 Scrupulous adherence to well established principles of hermeneutics and even “sanity checking” message material is critical to keep one’s credibility.
 It is important to know that the passage reads as a real-time prescription for disciples alive 2000 years ago.
 Since then we have received a full canon of Scripture, making the gift of heteros glossias – “other languages” – no longer necessary (note Acts 2:4 & 2:11, these are known languages).
 The gift of prophecy invokes a different character today than in biblical times as well.
 As reflected in Scripture, prophecy is either foretelling of events to come, or forthtelling of applying Scripture.